Xyz-yuanhf/drl4tpp/README.md

 ## Usage

+First download the [data](https://drive.google.com/file/d/1vSdvV4Ivu_g-CDGGzWja2HQcmGcOclnk/view?usp=drive_link) and unzip it to the main folder.

 #### Evaluation

 The pretrained models for UTPP and RTPP of size $(|M|,|K|)=(50, 50)$ to $(100, 100)$ are available in the `ckpt` folder.
 Below is examples to run the evaluation on synthetic TPP instances.